 Please Note: Membership benefits commence 5pm the day after payment is received by Ambulance Victoria for new and re-instated members.
 See Membership Scheme Business Rules for full details.

 1. If you require transport interstate you will receive an invoice from that interstate service for payment.
-You just need to list your AV membership number on the form and return it to Accounts Receivable Department, Ambulance Victoria, Locked Bag 9000 Ballarat Mail Centre VIC 3354
+You will need to go online and provide the details requested, alternatively you can write your AV membership number on the form with a contact number and/or email address and return it to Accounts Receivable Department, Ambulance Victoria, Locked Bag 9000 Ballarat Mail Centre VIC 3354.
+If there are any issues or queries, the Accounts team will be in touch.

 2. Repatriation for convenience or social reasons is not covered under membership.